Relax, Take It Easy: Music video

-There are two version of the "Relax, Take It Easy" music video.
+There are two versions of the "Relax, Take It Easy" music video.
 The first features a blue background with drawings based on Mika's songs that contain characters like Lollipop Girl, Big Girl and Billy Brown.
 It also contained colourful cartoon cables for the amplifiers, and in some parts it contained images of Mika in a concert in Europe.
 This version played on VH1 around the world.
 This version was used for the Life in Cartoon Motion release.
 This version is used for public use.
 The second version of the video is the newest.
 It was released in Britain and some countries in Europe for the re-release of the single.
 Version two contains videos and images taken by fans from Mika's numerous concerts.
 The video was officially released on YouTube.
 The video has received high ratings on YouTube, though it hasn't been released in any public release by MIKA.